|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

 132:56:45 Mitchell: I'll pull on up.
 We probably ought to take a pan to locate everything here, while you're taking a close-up (with the Gold Camera).

 [Ed is breathing heavily and Al sounds a little winded.
 This is Station B2.
-According to post-mission analysis, they are near CT.7/80.0 ( 0.8 Mb ).
-In the Apollo 14 Preliminary Science Report, the Station B2 boulder is referred to as Big Rock and is labeled "901" on the USGS map.
-The straight-line distance from B1 to B2 is about 140 meters but, as suggested by the USGS map, they probably traveled about 170 meters because of their southward swing to look at the crater at CS.5/78.5.
-The trip from B1 to B2 took about 4 minutes 40 seconds, giving an average speed of 36 meters/minute.
-Despite the slope, they are still moving more quickly than in the early stages of the traverse.
-See, also, a detail ( 0.4 Mb ) for the 28 November 2009 LROC image, which has a resolution of 0.5 meters.]132:56:54 Haise: Okay.
+As indicated in the B1-to-B2 traverse map, they are near CT.6/80.1.
+In the Apollo 14 Preliminary Science Report, the Station B2 boulder is referred to as Big Rock and is labeled "901" on the USGS panel in the B1-to-B2 map.
+The straight-line distance from B1 to B2 is about 130 meters but, as suggested by the B1-to-B2 map, they traveled about 140 meters.
+The trip from B1 to B2 took about 4 minutes 44 seconds, giving an average speed of 30 meters/minute.
+Despite the slope, they are still moving about the same speed as in the early stages of the traverse.
+See, also, a detail (0.4 Mb) from the 28 November 2009 LROC image, which has a resolution of 0.5 meters.]132:56:54 Haise: Okay.
 I understand, Al. You're shooting a close-up shot of a big boulder.
 (Pause) About what's the size of this one, Al?

 132:57:09 Shepard: Okay.
 The shot's been taken on the close-up counter number 317.
 Sun angle was 8 o'clock.
 This particular one is only about 12-feet long by about 4-feet wide.
 It's about one-third buried.
 It's old, very weathered.
 There are some evidences of some crystal shining through some of the fractures.